 Yoga and surfing are a way of life

-Yoga is more than an exercise and surfing is more than a sport – they are lifestyle choices.
+Yoga is more than exercise and surfing, more than a sport.
+In fact, they are lifestyle choices.
 Yoga and surfing help you learn not only about yourself on a physical and spiritual level; they help you to understand your surroundings.
 Yoga seeks enlightenment of your spirituality whilst surfing makes you feel at one with nature.
-When you are practicing them they make you feel that you are in a place of freedom, a place of peace and a place without time.
+When you are practising them they make you feel that you are in a place of freedom, a place of peace and a place without time.

 Endurance and strength